 Daily in January and February, 11 a.m.–3 p.m.

 Free with Arboretum admission

-Join us in the Children’s Garden for winter time fun.
-We'll set out activities to complement the day such as painting snow or building a fort.
+The Children’s Garden is open for wintertime fun.
+Discover activities to complement the day such as painting snow or building a fort.
 This self-guided hands-on activity is available weather-permitting.
-Please note that Wonder Pond in the Children’s Garden is under construction.
-The space will re-open in spring with a new walkway and additional seating and shade for children and caregivers.

 Daily in January and February, 9:30 a.m.–4 p.m.